robhagemans/ansipipe/README.md

 ANSI|pipe consists of a small binary that you can distribute with your compiled code.
-It intercepts the standard I/O streams, converting between UTF-8 on the app's side and UTF-16 on Windows' side and translating any ANSI sequences the apps write to its standard output into Windows console API calls.
+It intercepts the standard I/O streams, converting between UTF-8 on the app's side and UTF-16 on Windows' side and translating any ANSI sequences the app writes to its standard output into Windows console API calls.
 To port to Windows, application code only needs to include one tiny header file and call a single initialising function, which re-routes standard I/O to a named pipe.